RajLawati/Quantum-ESPRESSO/README.md

 This is a general idea for the Quantum ESPRESSO beginners.
+I attempt to give all the necessary ideas for a simple DFT calculation.
+Read and follow the steps mentioned below and try for your materials.
+If you have any questions, feel free to ask.
+Happy Computing !!!

 # Packages requirement
 1. Quantum-ESPRESSO